Home » Blueberry Buckwheat Muffins

 a stack of blueberry muffins

-• I have to say the number one secret to having moist muffins is what kind of wet ingredients you use.
-Such as coconut oil, eggs, sour cream, greek yogurt, milk, apple sauce, etc.
+One secret to having moist muffins is what kind of wet ingredients you use.
+Such as coconut oil, eggs, sour cream, greek yogurt, milk, apple sauce, etc. You want to make sure you have a great balance of wet ingredients.
+Also make sure you have properly measure the dry ingredients.

 Buckwheat flour is also really good when mixed with whole wheat flour, however it wouldn’t be gluten free.